keephq/keep/README.md

       if: "'{{ alert.service }}' == 'payments'"
       provider:
         type: slack
+        # control which Slack configuration you want to use
         config: " {{ providers.team-payments-slack }} "
+        # customize the alert message with context from {{ alert }} or any other {{ step }}
         with:
           message: |
             "A new alert from Sentry: Alert: {{ alert.name }} - {{ alert.description }}
             {{ alert}}"
     - name: create-jira-ticket-oncall-board
+      # control the workflow flow with "if" and "foreach" statements
       if: "'{{ alert.service }}' == 'ftp' and not '{{ alert.ticket_id }}'"
       provider:
         type: jira